usnistgov/OFDM-GAN/README.md

 by passing a configuration table (csv file) as an argument to the main python module (ex. `main.py --configs path_to_config_table.csv`).
 Column labels of a configuration table should correspond to desired keys in the GAN configuration dictionary that are to be changed across runs.

-The training and test target datasets used in this study were synthesized using the script `scripts/target_data_synth.py` and are provided in a separate gzip file, `target_distributions.tar.gz`.
-To execute experiments, first unzip this file and place its contents in a subdirectory named `Data/`.
+The training and test target datasets used in this study were synthesized using the script `scripts/target_data_synth.py`.
+To execute experiments, first run this script and place its contents in a subdirectory named `Data/`.
 When running the models, experimental results are saved in `experiment_results/`, which is divided into sub-folders corresponding to each experiment.
 Each experiment folder contains sub-folders with results from three trials of each test configuration.
 Each test-trial folder contains saved GAN models, training metadata, as well as evaluations of the generated distributions.
-Previously-computed experimental results are saved in `experiment_results.tar.gz`

 ## <u>Requirements</u>
 We use a `conda` virtual environment to manage the project library dependencies.